ariscahyadi/OctoBot/Octo-Pro/README.md

 ## Octo-Pro Installation and Configuration

-It is utilizing an Ansible playbook to provision the Kubernertes Master and Worker.
+It is utilizing an Ansible playbook to provision the Kubernetes Master and Worker.

 ### Download the Source Code